voucherifyio/voucherify-java-sdk/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/rspective/voucherify-java-sdk.

 ## Changelog
+* 2023-08-30 - 10.1.1 - Added mapping for `status` to `result` in `RollbackRedemptionResponse` to correctly catch data returned by api in the new version where `status` property was added.
 * 2021-07-16 - 10.1.0 - Add support for Async Actions
 * 2020-10-14 - 10.0.0 - Drop old versions usage.
 Changed properties type from `Integer` to `Long` in some classes.
 Add `campaign` and `campaign_id` in Voucher validation response.
 * 2020-07-22 - 9.1.1 - Fixed previous release version and improved publishing artifacts